4.9 Rating on Google

 Speed Camera Zones

 The A452 Chester Road runs a 50 to 40 to 30 camera sequence.
 Missing any transition is one of the most common faults at Kingstanding.
-Routes also use Aldridge Road and Jockey Road at 40mph, so you need to stay alert to limit changes throughout.
+Walsall Road towards Scott Arms is another area where lane drift under speed pressure catches learners out.

 What to Watch For